PaulJeFi/reglisse-chess/UCI_options.md

 This is a guide to understand the différents options.

 ## Clear Tables
-Clear the Hash Table and differents other tables (History Heuristic, Kuller Moves).
+Clear the Hash Table and differents other tables (History Heuristic, Killer Moves).

 ## Skill
 The Skill of the engine.
 The range value is from 0 to 20, where 20 correspond to Réglisse playing at full strength, and 0 is the lower strength.
 The default value is 20.